 HOUSES AND PEOPLE

-CANAL HOUSE (ASHWELLTHORPE GRANGE) AND ITS OWNERS
+CANAL HOUSE (ASHWELLTHORPE GRANGE) AND ITS OWNERS or OCCUPIERS

 [reproduced by permission of Norfolk Museums Service (Norwich Castle Museum) granted 1994] Canal House c.
-1814-1819 by John Thirtle pencil and watercolour on cream wove paper – one of group of 5 watercolour studies of Norfolk country houses painted about the same time
+1814-1819 by John Thirtle pencil and watercolour on cream wove paper – one of group of 5 watercolour studies of Norfolk country houses painted about the same time.

 The Listed Buildings Register maintained by English Heritage states that The Grange is a Grade II building first listed on 26 June 1981 and describes it as follows: